 Notifications

 Given that the user has an upcoming event in their note, the application shall notify the user within a one-hour window of the even happening.

+Display events on calendar

+Given that the user has successfully noted down events with the app, the user shall have access to a calendar view of their events that shows the date and time of each upcoming event.

 EXTERNAL INTERFACE REQUIREMENTS